hidori-dev/hidori/README.md

 ## Support

 In general, Hidori is based on Python 3.11, but `hidori_core` runs with any version of Python that is still supported.
-Reason for that is vast majority of target systems don't have the latest Python runtime installed, so therefore `hidori_core` which includes all the code that runs on a target system can be expected to be supported according to the following table:
+Reason for that is vast majority of destination systems don't have the latest Python runtime installed, so therefore `hidori_core` which includes all the code that runs on a destination system can be expected to be supported according to the following table:

 | Python Version |     EOL Date     |
 | -------------- | ---------------- |